hapax/hapax.github.io/assets/visual-qft.md

 It turns out that, sometimes, the answers coincide.
-In this tutorial, we will see that, in seeking a convenient way to visualize high-dimensional Hilbert spaces, we will naturally arrive at the *quantum Fourier transform* (QFT), a workhorse protocol in quantum computing which underlies dramatic quantum speedups like Shor's algorithm.
+In this tutorial, we will see that, in seeking a convenient way to visualize high-dimensional Hilbert spaces, we will naturally arrive at the *quantum Fourier transform* (QFT), a workhorse protocol which is dramatically faster on a quantum than a classical computer.

 <!-- Let's consider a classical computer which
 stores $n$ bits, $b_1, b_2, \ldots, b_n \in \\{0, 1\\}$.